Save 10% on Your First Order Sign Up

-The main delay that we have when modifying files before making a proof for a client, is the bleed and bleed marks.
+The main delay we have when modifying files before making a proof is the bleed and bleed marks.
+This page explains why the bleed area matters and how to prepare it.

 When binding the pages together, they need to be trimmed so that they are all exactly the same in size.